GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 Both Scrapyard and Emacs provide search as a built-in feature in the former case and, for example, through the `lgrep` command in the recent.

+### Hyperlinking from org-wiki to Scrpayard and vice versa